tarantool/doc/doc/how-to/db/crud.rst

     - - [1, 'Roxette', 1986]
     ...

-    -- Delete by a non-unique secondary index: error -- tarantool> bands.index.year:delete(1986)
+    -- Try to delete a tuple by a non-unique secondary index -- tarantool> bands.index.year:delete(1986)
     ---
     - error: Get() doesn't support partial keys and non-unique indexes